rust-lang/book/2018-edition/src/ch16-03-shared-state.md

 guarded by a `Mutex<T>`</span>

-We create a `counter` variable to hold an `i32` inside a `Mutex<T>`, as we did in Listing 16-12.
+We create a `counter` variable to hold an `i32` inside a `Mutex<T>`, as we did in [Listing 16-12][Listing-16-12].
 Next, we create 10 threads by iterating over a range of numbers.
 We use `thread::spawn` and give all the threads the same closure, one that moves the counter into the thread, acquires a lock on the `Mutex<T>` by calling the `lock` method, and then adds 1 to the value in the mutex.
 When a thread finishes running its closure, `num` will go out of scope and release the lock so another thread can acquire it.

 In the main thread, we collect all the join handles.
-Then, as we did in Listing 16-2, we call `join` on each handle to make sure all the threads finish.
+Then, as we did in [Listing 16-2][Listing-16-2], we call `join` on each handle to make sure all the threads finish.
 At that point, the main thread will acquire the lock and print the result of this program.